Jeroen52/RobinPMAlert/README.md

 After that, go to your messages: https://www.reddit.com/message/compose/

 The script should start automatically filling the forms and sending messages about the merge.
-The rate is around 1 message every 25 seconds.
+The rate is around 1 message every 25 seconds, so you might think that it doesn't work while it in fact does.

 If you get a bunch of code instead of it installing, you can copy and paste the code as a new script in greasemonkey/tampermonkey.